Alisafa60/alisafa60/README.md

 Passionate about coding and what requires and improve my problem solving skills.
 I find joy in interacting with databases and optimizing performance, coupled with a passion for intuitive, user-friendly interfaces and a keen eye for beautiful design.

 ## Skills and Experiences:
-- Backend: Node.js, Prisma, Laravel
+- Backend: ASP.NET Core, Node.js, Prisma
 - Frontend: 📱 Flutter, ⚛️ React
 - DBMS: PostgreSQL, MySQL, MongoDB